duclingg/CSCI3453_Lab3/README.md

 `Makefile`

 ## How to Build and Run Program
+1. Change the permission of the `./make-disk` executable.
-1. Create a disk using the exectuable via the command `./make-disk <disk name>` in the terminal.
+2. Create a disk using the exectuable via the command `./make-disk <disk name>` in the terminal.
-- Note this executable only runs in CSE Grid.
+- Note: this executable only runs in CSE Grid.
-2. Next build the program using the **Makefile** via the command `make`
+3. Next build the program using the **Makefile** via the command `make`
-3. Run the executable for the program using `./main`
+4. Run the executable for the program using `./main`
-4. The program will begin to run.
+5. The program will begin to run.
 - Enter the disk image you want to use (the one you just created)
 - Enter the input `.txt` file of operations that you want to execute.